-- To examine and compare the stress of the male and female students. - To assess and compare the achievement motivation of male and female students. - To assess and compare the Psychological Capital of male and female students.
+- To compare the stress of the male and female students. - To compare the achievement motivation of male and female students. - To compare the Resilience of male and female studentdents - -To examine the correlation among stress, resilience and achievement motivation.

-Hypothesis: -
+Hypotheses: -

-- There will be a significant difference between stress of male and female students. - There will be a significant differences between achievement motivation of male and female students. - There will be a significant differences between psychological capital of male and female students. - There will be a negative correlation between stress and achievement motivation. - There will be a negative correlation between stress and psychological capital.
+- H1: There will be a significant difference between stress of male and female students. - H2: There will be asignificant differences between achievement motivation of male and female students.

+- H3: There will be a significant differences between resilience of male and female students. - H4 : There will be a negative correlation between stress and achievement motivation. - H5 : There will be a negative correlation between stress and resilience . - H6 : There will be a positive correlation between resilience and achievement motivation